Ircam-WAM/improtech-website/pages/Bios.md

 <img src="../images/clement.canonne.gif" width="200" style="float:left" hspace="10">
 ####Clément Canonne
 I am a CNRS researcher in the « Analysis of Musical Practices » team at IRCAM since 2015.
 My researches are mainly focused on collective free improvisation, bringing perspectives from ethnography and experimental psychology.
-Recent publications on this topic include papers in *Cognition, Music Theory Online, Empirical Musicology Review, Revue de Musicologie, Psychology of Music and Journal of New Music Research*.
+Recent publications on this topic include papers in *Cognition, Music Theory Online, Empirical Musicology Review, Revue de Musicologie, Psychology of Music and Journal of New Music Research*.<br>

-I am also interested in the philosophy of music – in collaboration Pierre Saint-Germier, I have translated in French two volumes of essays from the American philosopher Jerrold Levinson (Vrin, 2015 & 2019)– and in the empirical approaches of aesthetic issues.
+I am also interested in the philosophy of music – in collaboration Pierre Saint-Germier, I have translated in French two volumes of essays from the American philosopher Jerrold Levinson (Vrin, 2015 & 2019)– and in the empirical approaches of aesthetic issues.<br>
 I am currently working on two large scale projects: the ANR-funded project « Musical Improvisation and Collective Action » (2018-2021), which aims to study joint action and emergent coordination through the lens of free improvisation; and an ethnographic inquiry into the material aspects of improvisers’ instrumental practices across many different genres (baroque, jazz, sound art, free improvisation and traditional music).

 <br><br><br>